 - Lunch and dinner while you are in Kathmandu and Pokhara.

-- Personal Expenses (e.g. alcohol, snacks, chocolate, international phone call, internet)
+- Personal Expenses (e.g. alcohol, snacks, chocolate, and internet)

 - Emergency evacuation.